luau-lang/luau/docs/index.md

   -
     title: Analysis
     excerpt: >
         To make it easier to write correct code, Luau comes with a set of analysis tools that can surface common mistakes.
-These consist of a linter and a type checker, colloquially known as script analysis, and can be used from [Roblox Studio](https://developer.roblox.com/en-us/articles/The-Script-Analysis-Tool).
+These consist of a linter and a type checker, colloquially known as script analysis, and are integrated into `luau-analyze` command line executable.
 The linting passes are [described here](lint), and the type checking user guide can [be found here](typecheck).

   -
     title: Performance